/

 Ultimately, a compelling business storytelling skill is more than messaging; it is a leadership tool that shapes how boards engage with management.
 When directors hear a narrative that connects personal conviction, organizational purpose, and strategic clarity, they function as true partners in the journey ahead.

 Boards evaluate not just the CEO but the strength of the leadership team as a whole.
 A chief executive who is the only visible voice may raise concerns about the concentration of responsibility.
-In contrast, CEOs who cultivate a group of senior leaders capable of speaking with confidence about the company’s vision and priorities signal depth, resilience, and continuity.
+In contrast, CEOs who cultivate a group of senior leaders who can speak with confidence about the company’s vision and priorities signal depth, resilience, and continuity.

 Building this capability doesn’t happen on its own.
 Communication is a discipline that requires practice and development.
 Companies that regularly succeed in influencing industry debates and protecting their reputation are far more likely to invest in leadership excellence programs for their top executives to engage externally.
 When CFOs, COOs, and other leaders can translate strategy into compelling stories grounded in data, execution, or purpose, they become trusted ambassadors who extend the CEO’s influence.